Accessibility

 The flooring throughout the main part of Castle is flagstones which can be uneven in places.

 Most rooms are situated on the ground floor and are accessible for those with limited mobility.
 There are chairs in every room for people to sit and take in the room if they wish.
+There is one step to go into the Street and two steps into the Old Kitchen.

 Long Gallery Staircase